djanjic/argo-workflows/docs/upgrading.md

 When returning a map or array in an expression, you would get a Golang representation.
 This now returns plain JSON.

-### Added container name to workflow node error messages

-Workflow node error messages are now prefixed with the container name.
-If you are using [Conditional Retries](retries.md#conditional-retries), you may need to adjust your usage of `lastRetry.message` expressions or the `TRANSIENT_ERROR_PATTERN` environment variable.

 ### `ARGO_TEMPLATE` removed from main container